stelzinga/MF/MGT_80.Tools.md

 Note that the Group name associated to the Activity is the same as the Activity, see also [## RPT].

-The Activity reflecting what the owner of the MGT: xxx  notes does in work or perso context is defined as:
-- Perso: Activity = STE (or any other initials)
-- Work: Activity  = STE unless that code is used by another existing Activity.

 The name of the Venture is determined by the owners of the Venture.
 It is essentially the top level of all Activities (and thus Groups) within a Venture.
 As can be seen in [## Goal Definition] all standard Goals for any Venture are defined against the Activity = STE.

 For any other Activity within the Venture, the Manager of the Venture effectively delegates the Management of the Activity to the head or Manager of said Activity.
-The result of this, is that for example details as discussed in the notes MGT: Legend and MGT: 80.Tools are maintained by the Activity Manager and not the Venture Manager.
+The result of this, is that for example details as discussed in the notes MGT: 99.Legend and MGT: 80.Tools are maintained by the Activity Manager and not the Venture Manager.
 Note that, as per delegation principles, the Manager of the Venture remains accountable for the performance of the Activity.
 See also [## Delegating Definition], [## Objective Definition].

 Guidelines:
 - Make the structure of Activities *simple*